susperius/icisc_rnnfuzz/readme.md

 # Recurrent neural networks for fuzz testing web browsers #

-This repository contains the code used for the paper "Recurrent neural networks for fuzz testing web browsers", which was accepted as conference for the 21st annual International Conference on Information Security and Cryptology (ICISC).
+This repository contains the code used for the paper "Recurrent neural networks for fuzz testing web browsers", which was accepted as a conference paper for the 21st annual International Conference on Information Security and Cryptology (ICISC) in Seoul, Korea.

 ## Required Packages ##
 * Numpy